matrix-org/matrix-spec-proposals/proposals/3892-custom-emotes-with-encryption.md

 Emotes in public rooms are necessarily unencrypted. <br/>
-One important note is that although emotes are encrypted they are available to anyone in the private room, and server <br/> admins can see the emotes in the room state so they are not e2ee like messages. <br/> If the file keys or room state is encrypted [MSC3414](https://github.com/matrix-org/matrix-spec-proposals/pull/3414) <br/> and if server admins lose the ability to join any private room it would then be e2ee.
+One important note is that although emotes are encrypted they are available to anyone in the private room, and server <br/> admins can see the emotes in the room state so they are not e2ee like messages. <br/> If the file keys or room state is encrypted [MSC3414](https://github.com/matrix-org/matrix-spec-proposals/pull/3414) and if server admins lose the ability to join any private room <br/>it would then be e2ee.
 The current advantage is that the emotes will not be obtainable for other users on the server who are not in the private room.
 <br/>
 #### Message source is not edited